compose-spec/compose-spec/build.md

 ### ssh

-`ssh` defines SSH authentications that the image builder SHOULD use during image build (e.g., cloning private repository).
+`ssh` defines SSH authentications that the image builder should use during image build (e.g., cloning private repository).

 `ssh` property syntax can be either:
 * `default` - let the builder connect to the ssh-agent.